jtr0000/eJPT-Notes/3 - Enumeration/Enumeration.md

 ```
 ### SMB Brute Force

-The smb_login auxiliary module (`auxiliary/scanner/smb/smb_login`) that can be used to perform a brute force against the SMB service to hopefully get valid credentials.
+The smb_login auxiliary module (`auxiliary/scanner/smb/smb_login`) can be used to perform a brute force against the SMB service to hopefully get valid credentials.
 The default options for the scanner should be fine but we can set either wordlist files for both users or passwords > `USER_FILE (users) | PASS_FILE (pwds) USERPASS_FILE (Both)` or we can set individual accounts/pwds with `SMBUser`/`SMBPass`.
 Metasploit does provide wordlists that we can use here.

 - Metasploit Users List Location = `/usr/share/metasploit-framework/data/wordlists/common_users.txt`
 - Metasploit Password List Location = `/usr/share/metasploit-framework/data/wordlists/unix_passwords.txt`